janlelis/unicode-emoji/README.md

 `Unicode::Emoji::REGEX_BASIC` | Matches (non-textual) singleton Emoji (except for singleton components, like a skin tone modifier without base Emoji), but no sequences at all | `😴`, `▶️` | `😴︎`, `▶`, `🏻`, `🛌🏽`, `🇵🇹`, `🇵🇵`,`2️⃣`, `🏴󠁧󠁢󠁳󠁣󠁴󠁿`, `🏴󠁧󠁢󠁡󠁧󠁢󠁿`, `🤾🏽‍♀️`, `🤠‍🤢`, `1`
 `Unicode::Emoji::REGEX_TEXT`  | Matches only textual singleton Emoji (except for singleton components, like digits) | `😴︎`, `▶` | `😴`, `▶️`, `🏻`, `🛌🏽`, `🇵🇹`, `🇵🇵`,`2️⃣`, `🏴󠁧󠁢󠁳󠁣󠁴󠁿`, `🏴󠁧󠁢󠁡󠁧󠁢󠁿`, `🤾🏽‍♀️`, `🤠‍🤢`, `1`

+You can see all Emoji these two regexes will match at: [character.construction/emoji-vs-text](https://character.construction/emoji-vs-text)

+While `REGEX_BASIC` is part of the above regexes, `REGEX_TEXT` is only included in the `_INCLUDE_TEXT` versions.

 ### Comparison

 1) Fully-qualified RGI Emoji ZWJ sequence